L13/vscode-diff/README.md

 ![Diff Folders](images/previews/preview.png)

-## What's new in Diff Folders 0.32.0
+## What's new in Diff Folders 0.33.0

-- Added updating list view if a file or folder has been deleted in current workspace.
+- Added `Copy Left Path` and `Copy Right Path` to context menu in favorites and history.
-- Supports new version 0.18.0 of [Projects](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-projects)
+- Changed `l13Projects.initialFavoriteGroupState` to `l13Projects.initialFavoriteGroupsState`.
-- Added `Add to Favorites` to history context menu.
+- Changed values for `l13Projects.initialFavoriteGroupsState` to lower case.

 ## Index